 Like all dog breeds, whether mixed or purebred, Goldendoodles are more prone to some health concerns than others.
 These health concerns are likely to be the ones that the Poodle and the Golden Retriever breed are prone to.
 Although the below list is not exhaustive, it’s a good place to start your research and what to look out for.

 Hip and Elbow Dysplasia

-Both of the Goldendoodles parents are prone to hip dysplasia, so this will be one of the most common conditions to look out for.
-His Golden Retriever arent is also prone to elbow dysplasia.
+Both of the Goldendoodles parent breeds are prone to hip dysplasia, so this will be one of the most common conditions to look out for.
+His Golden Retriever parent is also prone to elbow dysplasia.
 Joint dysplasias occur when the joints form abnormally, usually as a result of rapid growth.
 The abnormalities cause excess wear and tear, resulting in painful mobility and arthritis.
-Struggling to stand, climb, or general exercise intolerance are signs of joint dysplasia.
+Struggling to stand, climb, or having general exercise intolerance are signs of joint dysplasia.

 The Goldendoodle is prone to various eye conditions.
 The most common are juvenile cataracts, pigmentary uveitis, and progressive retinal atrophy.
 All conditions can lead to permanent vision loss.
 So be sure to look out for symptoms such as itchy eyes, redness, weeping or infected eyes, overall sensitivity, or bumping into things due to vision loss.